top of page

 Chair

 Nicole is a member of Audiology Australia, and advocates for small business audiologists and audiometrists.
-She believes in independent hearing clinics across Australia, what they stand for, and what they can offer.
+She believes in independent clinics across Australia, what they stand for, and what they can offer.

 Gayle Dicieri